I am an academic and I made it my purpose to promote Change Accelerators.

 They inspire me with new ideas, new challenges, and new hope.

-I like to write and it comes easily to me.
-I imagine the words and ideas reaching out to faraway people and places, and inviting reflection.
-I have authored eleven books to date - some academic, others playful or poetic.
-Many of the books were borne out of the feeling that “I have to do this.”
+I like to write, and it comes easily to me.
+I imagine the words and ideas reaching out to faraway people and places and inviting reflection.
+I have authored 27 books to date - some academic, others playful or poetic.
+Many of the books were born out of the feeling that “I have to do this.”
 For example, I made it a personal mission to conceptually structure the Swedish learning methodology Action Reflection Learning, so it could be more easily understood and used by others.
 This resulted in Action Reflection Learning: Solving Real Business Problems by Connecting Learning with Earning, co-authored with my life partner, Ernie Turner.
 Something similar happened with Stop Teaching: Principles and Practices for Responsible Management Education’, a book written for educators so they could explore ways to transition from traditional teaching to becoming learning facilitators.

 I am attracted to the idea of principles.
 They are valuable scaffolding structures that can guide our work.
 The latest ones are the Sustainability Mindset Principles, which I developed as a guide for educators to shape a better world.
 (Routledge Taylor&Francis, UK).